 Antonio Quarterman ’08 - President

-Antonio graduated from Thiel College with a degree in political science.
-He was the president of the Organization of Black Collegians and his class.
-He also participated in football, track and field, and Phi Sigma Alpha.
-Antonio attended Youngstown State University and graduated in 2010 with a Master of Science in education.
-Antonio currently works as the director of student life at the Community College of Allegheny County South Campus.
-Antonio is also active in the community, serving on the YWCA board, the Center for Race and Gender Equity, the Junior Board for Every Child, Inc., and serving as the campus coordinator for the Black Male Leadership Development Institute.
-Antonio and his wife, Jessica, have a son, Colton, and reside in Pittsburgh.
+Antonio graduated from Thiel College with a Bachelors of Arts degree in political science and legal studies.
+He was the President of the Organization of Black Collegians and his class.
+He also participated in football, track and field, Phi Sigma Alpha and served as a Resident Assistant.
+Antonio attended Youngstown State University and graduated in 2010 with a Master of Science in Education.
+He also attended the University of Pittsburgh where he graduated in 2017 with a Doctorate of Education with a focus on High Education Management.
+Antonio currently works as the Director of the McCarl Center for Nontraditional Student Success and the College of General Studies.
+Prior to his appointment at Pitt, Antonio worked at the Community College of Allegheny County, Robert Morris University, and Thiel.
+Antonio has always remained active in the Pittsburgh community, previously serving on the YWCA Center for Race and Gender Equity Advisory Board, the Junior Board for Every Child, Inc., and continuously servicing the Black Male Leadership Development Institute.
+Antonio and his wife, Jessica, have two sons, Colton and Austin, and reside in Pittsburgh.

 Liz Prada ’04 - Vice President

 Liz graduated from Thiel College with dual degrees in accounting and business administration.
 She has spent the past 10 years working in accounting and treasury roles at the University of Pittsburgh and Carnegie Mellon University.
 She is a finance and operations analyst at Carnegie Mellon's Tepper School of Business.
 Liz attended Carnegie Mellon University’s H. John Heinz III College receiving a Master of Public Management degree in 2013.
 Her ties to Heinz College remain strong, as she serves as an admissions ambassador, alumni mentor and teaching assistant.
 Liz resides in Pittsburgh.

 Chelsea Costello ’14 - Secretary